Skip to Main Content

 Water as Context: Dining Along Stone Mountain's Lakeshore

 Stone Mountain's restaurant scene is compact, defined largely by its proximity to the park and the residential corridors that ring it.
 Most visitors eating in the area move between a short list of casual to mid-range options: Italian-American at Fresca Trattoria, Tex-Mex at Frontera Mex-Mex Grill, or the more generalist comfort of The Commons Restaurant.
-Waterside Restaurant, at 4021 Lakeview Drive, positions itself differently: its address alone signals that the water is not incidental.
-A lakeside setting in suburban Atlanta carries specific dining associations — a slower pace, a certain expectation that the view will carry some weight in the room, and, ideally, that the kitchen has thought about what that setting demands of the food.
+Waterside Restaurant, at 4021 Lakeview Drive, is a restaurant serving American Comfort Food in Stone Mountain, Georgia; the water is not incidental.
+A lakeside setting in suburban Atlanta carries specific dining associations, a slower pace, a certain expectation that the view will carry some weight in the room, and, ideally, that the kitchen has thought about what that setting demands of the food.

 The Sourcing Question in the Georgia Piedmont